Matt is a painter and freelance writer. He writes about various topics, including relationships and online dating.

 3. Focus on Self-Improvement

 One of the best ways to combat stress and anxiety from a breakup is exercise.
 Use the breakup as a motivator to get into better shape.
 Exercise helps immensely with stress.
-You'll sleep better and feel better.
+You'll sleep better and feel better at the end of the day.

 What Not to Do When Your Girlfriend Suddenly Dumps You

-When your girlfriend breaks up with you, there's really nothing you can do to convince her to change her mind in that moment, but your behavior right after the breakup plays a role in whether or not she'll change her mind later.
+When your girlfriend breaks up with you, there's really nothing you can do to convince her to change her mind in that moment, but your behavior right after the breakup plays a huge role in whether or not she'll change her mind later and reach out.

 Before I jump into what you should do when your girlfriend dumps you out of nowhere, I'll cover what you definitely should not do.